Relative singularity categories I: Auslander resolutions: Classical vs. relative singularity categories for Gorenstein rings

-In particular, Kn{\"o}rrer's Periodicity Theorem \ref{t:knoerrer} shows that $R$ is $\MCM$--finite if and only if $R'=S\llbracket x, y \rrbracket/(f+xy)$ is $\MCM$-finite.
-Since the ADE--curve and surface singularities are known to be $\MCM$-finite by work of Kiyek \& Steinke \cite{KiyekSteinke} respectively Artin \& Verdier \cite{ArtinVerdier85}, one obtains the following:
+It follows from Theorem \ref{t:knoerrer} that $R$ is $\MCM$--finite if and only if $R'$ is $\MCM$-finite.
+The ADE--curve singularities are $\MCM$-finite by work of Drozd \& Roiter \cite{DrozdRoiter} and Jacobinsky \cite{Jacobinsky}.
+Moreover, the ADE--surface singularities are $\MCM$-finite by work of Herzog \cite{Herzog}.
+This has the following well-known consequence.

 \begin{corollary} Let $R$ be an ADE--singularity as above.
 Then $R$ is $\MCM$--finite. \end{corollary}

 \begin{remark} If $k$ is an arbitrary algebraically closed field, then the ADE--polynomials listed above still describe $\MCM$--finite singularities.
 Yet there exist further $\MCM$--finite rings if $k$ has characteristic $2$, $3$ or $5$ (complete lists are contained in \cite{GreuelKroening90}). \end{remark}